The Benefits of Cycling For Runners: How To Use Your Bike To Run Better

 benefits of cycling for runners

-If you’ve been running for some time, you know cross-training is an essential part of your running plan.
+If you’ve been running for some time, you know that cross-training is an essential part of your running plan.

-He advocates for cross-training in general, but also emphasizes cycling for runners as an especially effective method.
+He advocates for cross-training in general but also emphasizes cycling for runners as an especially effective method.

 “Cross-training, just like in every sport, is a very important aspect of a training schedule for every athlete.
 Cross-training allows you to get out of the usual cycle of repetitive movements, using different muscles and muscle activation sequences that either complement or enhance primary sports performance when they return.